Chinese tourist, 66, dies after he was attacked by way of a HIPPO while taking photos in Kenya

 A month before, an award-winning director was killed by way of a giraffe in the South African bush.

 Carlos Carvalho had done almost all of the group of the hit family drama that featured a British family accumulating an animal hospital in the South African bush.

 But the 47-year-old was sent flying 16 feet through the air while focusing on an attribute film with Gerald the Giraffe following the animal headbutted him, causing devastating head injuries.

 He was airlifted from the scene in Broederstroom, South Africa, to exactly the same hospital where British safari park owner Mike Hodge is dealing with a lion attack in Johannesburg but surgeons were not able to save lots of him.

-And in April, a German couple in Namibia survived a horrific tug of war with a leopard after the predator attacked and tried to drag one of these out of your open window of their camper van by the head.
+And in April, a German couple in Namibia survived a horrific tug of war with a leopard following the predator attacked and tried to drag one of these out of your open window of these camper van by the top.

-Hardy Specker, 61, and partner Petra Windmeisser, 60, had pulled over to sleep in the Kuiseb Canyon in Namibia when they were woken by loud scratching at a window in the early hours.
+Hardy Specker, 61, and partner Petra Windmeisser, 60, had stopped to settle the Kuiseb Canyon in Namibia if they were woken by loud scratching at a window in the first hours.

-Mr Specker got up to close the window at 1am but as he pulled it shut a leopard jumped up the side of the camper van and gripped his head with its claws and jaws.
+Mr Specker got around close the window at 1am but as he pulled it shut a leopard jumped up the medial side of the camper van and gripped his head using its claws and jaws.

-Ms Windmeisser told The Namibian how her screaming husband was being dragged out from the window when she rushed forward and grabbed his legs and fought with the leopard.
+Ms Windmeisser told The Namibian how her screaming husband had been dragged out from the window when she rushed forward and grabbed his legs and fought with the leopard.

 Click here to post your own story!